SDSU-VR-Club/Galaxy-Gazer/README.md

 # Project part 1
 This part is focused on having students determine which star is closest to others while moving to look at the perspective movement of the stars.
 Task list for part 1:
-stop star flares from rotating when the camera moves. spawn the constellations in front of the player at eye level increase collider size on stars as they get further away arrange constellations sequentially
+stop star flares from rotating when the camera moves. /n \n spawn the constellations in front of the player at eye level increase collider size on stars as they get further away arrange constellations sequentially